 1. Tire problems

 One of the most prevalent problems that your car can encounter over long distances is a flat tire.
 While fixing a tire looks easier to some, many people can not change a flat tire without a mechanic.
-Before you embark on any trip, always ask your mechanic to check whether the tire is cracked or any puncture that can result in leaking of air.
+Before you embark on any trip, always do auto insurance resource and ask your mechanic to check whether the tire is cracked or any puncture that can result in leaking of air.

 Also, worn-out tires make stopping a car challenging thing to do.
 If the tread of your tire wears out, stopping the vehicle might be difficult in conditions such as rain and snow, as it will be slippery.